 - ⅛ teaspoon black pepper

-- ¼ teaspoon dried parsley, dried chives, or dried dill or mix
+- ¼ teaspoon dried parsley, dried chives, or dried dill (or mix of all)

 - 2 garlic cloves, finely minced**